What do you give to the free-from love in your life who can’t eat anything?

 (I made my own plum jam in the jam tart in this picture – I haven’t written that recipe up yet, so you can save some time by using a commercial jam that’s suitable for your diet.
 If you can’t find one, let me know, and I will write up my jam recipe.
 When it comes to jam, my personal favourites are black cherry, forest fruits (I think that’s the fantasy/ romance writer in me that loves the imagery of that;-) and plum.

 Historically apples were associated with Aphrodite (Greek goddess of love), so when it comes to baking for your sweetheart, I think it’s hard to go past a rustic homemade apple pie, made with love.
 We’ve got a simple apple pie recipe (with the Basic Sweet Potato Pastry) in our Dessert Recipes book.

 Free-from friendly Cheesecake

 If you’re after a ridiculously decadent, and fancier looking cake, then you might like to check out my new cheesecake recipe.
 This one is very very rich but delicious!
-There’s a new video coming up to show you how to make the cheesecake centre filling (it’ll be Episode 8 of Season 4), but you can see how to make the free-from biscuits for the base here, how to make the base and the topping here (Lisa’s cheesecake is the second recipe in the episode) and you can get the recipe for the filling in our Dessert Recipes book.
+Watch how to make the filling here and learn how to make a free-from base here, and you can get the recipe for the filling in our Dessert Recipes book.